JOIN LOGIN JOIN

 Alpharius Omegon 40k primarchsThe Alpha Legion Primarchs thrive on secrecy and deception.
 Officially traitors, but maybe not?
 Their true motives remain one of the greatest mysteries in all of Warhammer 40k.

 fulgrim slaanesh wal horSo where does that leave us now?
 In the 41st Millennium, two loyalists, Guilliman and the Lion, are confirmed active, while Chaos boasts four Daemon Prince Primarchs.
-The rest?
+All the rest of the Primarchs 40k?
 Dead, missing, or waiting for their grand reappearance.

 roboute 40k primarchsRumors keep the fandom buzzing: Vulkan’s resurrection, Leman Russ returning from his hunt, Jaghatai Khan riding back from the Webway, or even the Lost Primarchs stepping out of the shadows.